-Traditionally a person born in Peebles was called a gutterbluid and although not gutterbluids themselves: John Buchan and Mungo Park - explorer and discoverer of the course of the Niger - have commemorative plaques in the town.
+Traditionally a person born in Peebles was called a gutterbluid and although not gutterbluids themselves, John Buchan and Mungo Park - explorer and discoverer of the course of the Niger - both have commemorative plaques in the town.
 Mungo Park's house where he practised medicine is on the north of the Cuddy.
-Buchan, who practised law in Peebles, wrote "John Burnett of Barns" which includes a character who prefers to run up the scree of Cademuir for ever rather than die.
-Cademuir Hill overlooking Peebles and Glentress is one of the most peaceful forests in the Tweed Valley Forest Park making it ideal for spotting wildlife.
+Buchan, who practised law in Peebles, wrote John Burnett of Barns which includes a character who prefers to run up the scree of Cademuir for ever rather than die.
+Cademuir Hill, which overlooks Peebles and Glentress, is one of the most peaceful forests in the whole Tweed Valley Forest Park, making it ideal for spotting wildlife.
 There is a network of walking trails allowing you to explore this little gem of a forest.

 The annual local festival in Peebles is called the Beltane, and involves (as with many Borders festivals) a Common Riding.
 The Beltane culminates with the crowning of the Beltane Queen (a girl chosen from one of three local primary schools) along with her court and is held in the middle of June each year.